 The north side of Croftdown Road (corner of Brookfield Park) looking northeast.
-The corner turret is a strong feature of the locality 3.0 Design Proposal Croftdown Road is a leafy thoroughfare tying Highgate Cemetery to Hampstead Heath.
+The corner turret is a strong feature of the locality 3.0 Initial design proposal Croftdown Road is a leafy tendril tying Highgate Cemetery to Hampstead Heath.
 The green corridor only partially screens domestic and civic architecture (Highgate Library, La Sainte Union Girl's School) - buildings spanning from Victorian to 20th Century.
 The feel is polite, tidy, crafted, neighbourly.
 The wider neighbourhood is studded with buildings that while not disturbing the civility of this suburban haven hint at the radicalism with which north Camden is also associated - Neave Brown's bold reinterpretation of the Georgian Terrace on Winscombe Street, John Winter's rusted modernist villa on Swain's Lane, Rick Mather's sculpted brick carapace on Chester Road and most recently Richard Keep's zinc clad eyrie on Laurier Road.
 The influence of the Isokon Building and 2 Willow Road, Highpoint I + II are all felt in the townscape.

 The consented proposals (2015/1444/P) for dwellings and a new park, pavilion and tennis courts on the site of the former Mansfield Bowling Club are a further nod to the radical housing tradition championed by Sydney Cook and Camden Borough Council.
 It is in response to this wider and immediate context that we arrive at the design for a new house on Croftdown Road - a house at the start of the upward sweep to Highgate Cemetery; a house that acts as gatekeeper to a new public park; that hints at the architecture of the new dwellings concealed behind; that respectfully bookends a neo-Georgian terrace.
 A crafted house that admires the Lutyenesque qualities of the Brookfield Estate yet aware of Camden's modernist heritage which it too aspires to join.
 A bold house - a sculpted house - a modest addition to the architecture of this area.
-Above all a family house - extrovert and introvert, cognizant of the sun's path and imagining long lunches accompanied by the ping of tennis balls off rackets, the chatter of strolling friends, the busy song of birdlife, the rustle of leaves disturbed by a sleepy breeze.
-A house shielding its residents yet revealing life within - economical with space yet generous to living.
-A practical, energy efficient and ambitious home.
+Following a Pre-application meeting on 2nd June, while the feedback was encouraging several points were raised that summarised - the idea of a building that acted as a gatehouse, marking the corner of the park was seen favourably, but the projecting stair turret was perhaps distracting from this and shading part of the elevation in the afternoons - could it be on the corner similar to Victorian turrets on nearby houses? - could a white base that connected to adjoining buildings be more introduced? - can the bin and cycle storage be more integrated into the building? - can we produce a constraints & opportunities drawing? - what is the corner that projects into the park at the rear?